-NOTE: For all students looking to declare a major or minor in MMES during this period of remote learning due to Covid-19, please fill in the attached electronic Major/Minor declaration form and email it to Interim Director Dr. John Ghazvinian at firstname.lastname@example.org.
+NOTE: For all students looking to declare a major or minor in MMES during this period of remote learning due to Covid-19, please fill in the attached electronic Major/Minor declaration form and email it to Executive Director Dr. John Ghazvinian at firstname.lastname@example.org.
 Electronic signatures will be accepted.

 There has rarely been a time in which an in-depth understanding of the languages, cultures, history, and politics of the contemporary Middle East has been more important.
 This interdisciplinary degree is designed to allow students to specialize in the Middle East as a region of the world and human experience by combining course work using both social scientific and humanistic approaches, underpinned by relevant language skills.
 Students will work with faculty committed to supporting interdisciplinary, applied, research-oriented advanced study.
 The major gives students opportunities to work on problems of politics, policy, history, ideology, social thought, economic development, and international relations.